-Avnet, Inc., founded in 1921 and incorporated in New York in 1955, together with its consolidated subsidiaries (the "Company" or "Avnet"), is a global value-added distributor of electronic components.
+Avnet, Inc., founded in 1921 and incorporated in New York in 1955, together with its consolidated subsidiaries (the "Company" or "Avnet"), is a global value-added distributor of electronic components that supports customers at each stage of a product's lifecycle.
 Avnet creates a vital link in the technology supply chain that connects the world's leading electronic component manufacturers with a global customer base primarily comprised of original equipment manufacturers, electronic manufacturing services providers and original design manufacturers.
-Avnet distributes electronic components, as received from its suppliers or through a customized integrated solution, and offers assembly and other value-added services.
+Avnet distributes electronic components, as received from its suppliers or through a customized integrated solution, and offers assembly, design, supply chain and other value-added services.